Opentrons/opentrons/api/docs/v2/new_modules.rst

 The Heater-Shaker Module provides on-deck heating and orbital shaking.
 The module can heat from 37 to 95 °C, and can shake samples from 200 to 3000 rpm.

 The Heater-Shaker Module is represented in code by a :py:class:`.HeaterShakerContext` object.
-The examples in this section will use a Heater-Shaker loaded in slot 1:
+The examples in this section will use a Heater-Shaker loaded in Flex deck slot D1, which corresponds to deck slot 1 on the OT-2:

 .. code-block:: python

-    from opentrons import protocol_api

-    metadata = {'apiLevel': '2.13'}

     def run(protocol: protocol_api.ProtocolContext):
-         hs_mod = protocol.load_module('heaterShakerModuleV1', 1)
+         hs_mod = protocol.load_module('heaterShakerModuleV1', "D1")

 .. versionadded:: 2.13